 A new connection for dry-bean research: Scottsbluff and 10 African nations

-A dry bean breeder based in western Nebraska and a bean breeder from Tanzania, Africa, met in Scottsbluff this week to get acquainted, discuss their breeding work, and tour laboratories and plots at the University of Nebraska-Lincoln Panhandle Research and Extension CEnter at Scottsbluff.
+A dry bean breeder based in western Nebraska and a bean breeder from Tanzania, Africa, met in Scottsbluff this week to get acquainted, discuss their breeding work, and tour laboratories and plots at the University of Nebraska-Lincoln Panhandle Research, Extension, and Education Center at Scottsbluff.

 The new connection might open a channel of international collaboration to improve dry edible beans and help improve nutrition and food security in Eastern and Central Africa.

-Carlos Urrea is the dry bean breeding specialist at the UNL Panhandle Research and Extension Center.
+Carlos Urrea is the dry bean breeding specialist at the UNL Panhandle Research, Extension, and Education Center.
 His program's primary goal is breeding better bean varieties for Nebraska, one of the nation's leading bean-producing states.
 But he often works with colleagues in other bean-producing states, and in international collaborations aimed at sharing knowledge and promising dry bean cultivars.

 Teshale A. Mamo, based in Arusha, Tanzania, is a bean breeder by profession, and also coordinator of the bean research network for East and Central Africa for the Alliance of Biodiversity International and CIAT, the International Center for Tropical Agriculture.
 The international nonprofit organization's missions include reducing hunger, improving nutrition, and improving agricultural eco-efficiency.

 Mamo coordinates dry bean research activities in 10 African nations: Ethiopia, Kenya, Tanzania, Rwanda, Burundi, Democratic Republic of Congo, Madagascar, South Sudan, Uganda, and Sudan.